Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 Is it possible to appoint corporate directors or must all directors be natural persons?

 Yes.
-A corporate director must designate an individual to perform the director’s duties.
+However, a corporate director must designate an individual to perform the director's duties.

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?

-A company limited by shares may elect managing directors (常務董事).
-For a company that elects managing directors, the board of managing directors shall elect the Chairman and vice Chairman of the board of directors
+A company limited by shares may elect managing directors.
+For a company that elects managing directors, the board of managing directors shall elect the Chairman and Vice Chairman of the Board of Directors and shall exercise the duty of the Board of Directors during the recess of the Board of Directors.

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?

-Shareholders' meeting (股東會).
-The main tasks of the shareholders' meeting are those expressly stipulated by the law or the Articles, including amending the Articles, electing directors and supervisors, approving annual financial statements, profit distribution, capital reduction, major transactions such as a merger or spin-off, listing or delisting, dissolution and liquidation, etc.
+The main tasks of the shareholders' meeting are those expressly stipulated by the law or the Articles, including amending the Articles, electing directors and supervisors, approving annual financial statements, profit distribution, capital reduction, major transactions such as a merger or spin-off, listing or delisting, dissolution, and liquidation, etc.

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?